Center for Spiritual Awakening and Holistic Healing

 Tao Fellowship was established in 1998 to promote the spirit of Tao as universal principles of harmonious living and a peaceful world.
 The tradition of Taoism that Tao Fellowship represents is Sun Tao (仙道), the Korean Taoist tradition with 10,000-year history.
 Sun (仙) is the combination of human (人) and mountain (山), meaning a human being living in harmony with nature.
 Sedona Mago Retreat is its primary means of educating the public about the principles and practices of Sun Tao.

-As a spiritual organization seeking interfaith friendship, we believe that peace and harmony can be realized through our connection with Earth; without which, humanity cannot survive.
+As a spiritual center seeking interfaith friendship, we believe that peace and harmony can be realized through our connection with Earth; without which, humanity cannot survive.
 Our common goal is sustainability of earth and all of its inhabitants, now and for future generations.

 Founder Ilchi Lee